daveredfern/daveredfern/content/past-projects.md

 ## Staffs Web Meetup

-I am co-founder and organiser of Staffs Web Meetup.
+I am co-founder and organizer of Staffs Web Meetup.
 An informal gathering of like-minded web enthusiasts held monthly at Bean enCounter, an independent coffee shop in Stafford.
 Staffs Web Meetup offers a host of events including lightning talks, guest speakers and social gatherings.

 [Visit the website](https://staffswebmeetup.co.uk/)